wesdean/webpack-primer/tutorial/hello-llama.md

 The biggest difference between Webpack and task runners like Gulp is its primary purpose.
 Task runners exist to run task.
 One of these can be bundling the app into a single file, but this isn't necessary.
 Bundlers, like Webpack, exist to bundle files.
-Intermediate steps may or may not exist to prepare the files to be bundled, but the end result is always single bundled file.
+Intermediate steps may or may not exist to prepare the files to be bundled, but the end result is always a bundled file.

 [Next](hello-llama-html.md)